Ishitaagarwal00/model_engineering/README.md

     - data_drift_monitoring.py    # Script for Data drift detection and model retraining
     - query_db.py                 # Script to query the PostgreSQL database

-full_requirements.txt     # Comprehensive list of all dependencies for the project. requirements.txt          # Simplified dependencies for deployment on Streamlit Cloud/GitHub Actions.
+full_requirements.txt     # Comprehensive list of all dependencies for the project requirements.txt          # Simplified dependencies for Streamlit Cloud & GitHub Actions
 ```

 ---